 During the advertising period several submitters raised concern with the width of Forrest Street and felt that parking needed to be restricted to one side of the street.
 The surveys undertaken identified a peak occupancy of 47% for Forrest Street, which is considered to be relatively low.
 However, Forrest Street currently contains a one hour parking restriction between Fitzgerald Street and Norfolk Street.
-The current one hour parking restriction and the availability of free unrestricted parking in surrounding areas may currently discourage people from parking restrictions.
+The current one hour parking restriction and the availability of free unrestricted parking in surrounding areas may currently discourage people from parking on Forrest Street, which is likely to change with the implementation of these broader parking restrictions.
 Forrest Street is approximately six metres in width which will not support two cars to be parked on both sides of the street and allow safe traffic flow.
 It is therefore recommended that parking be restricted to one side of the street within the yellow marked area as seen in Attachment 6.